Find Your Darakaraka: Jaimini Astrology's Complete Spouse Blueprint

 - DK is unique per chart, unlike the fixed Venus indicator

-- DK's archetype reveals the karmic mission within marriage, not aesthetic preference
+- DK's archetype reveals the soul-purpose mission within marriage, not aesthetic preference

 - DK in Navamsha (D-9) exposes the partner's hidden talents and true profession